Risk Management

 |---|---|---|---|

-| Opportunities | Threats | Although most of the Group’s businesses have set up price agreement systems that reflect market price fluctuations in selling prices as a means to eliminate the impact of medium- to long-term changes in virgin aluminum ingot prices on earnings, consolidated profits and losses posted during a fiscal year could be impacted by fluctuations in the value of inventory assets if aluminum market prices suddenly change over a short span of time or are reflected in selling prices over different periods of time. |
+| Opportunities | Threats | Changes in virgin aluminum ingot prices: Although most of the Group’s businesses have established pricing systems that reflect market fluctuations in selling prices, thereby mitigating the impact of medium- to long-term changes in virgin aluminum ingot prices on earnings, accounting profit or loss for a reporting period may be affected by changes in inventory valuations if aluminum market prices fluctuate sharply over a short period or if there is a timing difference between market price movements and their reflection in selling prices. |

 |

-| Opportunities | Threats | Fluctuating demand for recycled aluminum products in the future could lead to significant changes in prices and supplies of aluminum scrap and used beverage cans. | |
+| Opportunities | Threats | Changes in scrap and UBC prices: Fluctuating recycling demand could affect the prices and procurement of aluminum scrap and UBCs (used beverage cans). |

-2. Main internal risks
+2. Main Internal Risks

-Occupational health and safety* Risk details and impacts*
+Occupational health and safety

 | Risk details and impacts | Actions | ||